History of Moor Hall:

-In 1949 the House changed hands again after the animation business was not successful.
-The hands changed once again to The British Tabulating Machine Company.
-This was very much the start of the micro chip and computer technology which was see in our lives constantly today.
-There was training throughout the 50’s and 60’s and were very much the forerunners in the technology.
-In only 20 years, over 100,000 operators underwent their training and the majority of these were all cared for again by the ever-present Freda Salsberg who had been there through all of the different companies.
+In 1949, the House changed hands again after the animation business was not successful.
+The hands then changed once more to The British Tabulating Machine Company.
+This was very much the start of the microchip and computer technology which we see in our lives today.
+There was training throughout the 50s and 60s and they were very much the forerunners in the technology industry.
+In as little as 20 years, over 100,000 operators underwent their training and the majority of these were all cared for again by the ever-present Freda Salsberg who had been there through all of the different companies.
 In 1969 the industry was starting to boom, and Moor Hall was no longer big enough to cope and they then went to Beaumont School in old Windsor.

-It was then built in 1970 by the Institute of Marketing and was to be used as a training centre for teaching top marketing executives and super salesmen.
-It wasn’t until the 1980’s that the institute applied for its Royal Charter and became the Chartered Institute of Marketing in 1989.
-Throughout the 80’s and 90’s rapid investment was put into the site and the Thames House was the first building to be built followed shortly by the Edinburgh Suite and bedroom block in 1992.
-The Berkshire Conference centre and Redgrave Suite came in the late 1990’s.
+It was then bought in 1970 by the Institute of Marketing and was to be used as a training centre for teaching top marketing executives and super salesmen.
+It wasn’t until the 1980s that the institute applied for its Royal Charter and became The Chartered Institute of Marketing in 1989.
+Throughout the 80s and 90s rapid investment was put into the site and the Thames House was the first building to be built followed shortly by the Edinburgh Suite and bedroom block in 1992.
+The Berkshire Conference centre and Redgrave Suite came in the late 1990s.

-So, what of the late Fred Salsberg who spent most of her life at Moor Hall?
+So, what of the late Freda Salsberg, who spent most of her life at Moor Hall?
 Well the stories are told that if you are alone at night in the upper levels of the Manor House, you can still hear her roaming about to this day…

 **Information taken from the book written by Roger Parkes: Moor Hall: A History of the place and its people